 The waning sunlight bathed the rural landscape in an orange glow as the center of their star system made its descent toward the horizon.
 Ahead and to the right, the livestock were sectioned off by their respective animal groups, various farm sounds overlapping to create a distant barnyard melody.
 Scarlett watched as two figures meandered through the crowd of rotund beasts, performing their share of chores as early evening arrived.

 She leaned against the wooden railing that lined the long balcony, her sharp cinnamon eyes on the angels in the pens.
 I guess this is where I live now, she thought to herself.
-A breeze blew against her face, and she shut her eyes and revelled in the final bout of wind before night would come.
-She inhaled deeply, a somber smile pulling at her lips as the memory of a face tugged at her heart strings.
+A breeze blew against her face, and she shut her eyes and reveled in the final bout of wind before night would come.
+She inhaled deeply, a somber smile pulling at her lips as the memory of a face tugged at her heartstrings.

 Maybe in our next life, babe.

 Her eyes opened but remained lowered.
 She did not turn to greet the angel who came to check on her.
 “Princess.”

 Alice stepped up to the railing, her crossed arms a barrier between her torso and the splintered wood.
 “You haven’t really spoken to anyone in a while.
 Is everything okay?”